 Thankfully, there are a number of alternatives for controlling the spread of this destructive little sea anemone.
 These include chemical treatments as well as biological controls.
 Not only are chemical treatments extremely tedious and time-consuming to employ, they have a limited efficacy since they are typically administered via syringe (meaning that only the largest individuals can be targeted).
 Moreover, residues from (1) the treatment chemicals and/or (2) bi-products released while the dead anemones decompose can degrade water quality and harm other aquarium creatures.
-Thus, many aquarists prefer biological means of aiptasia control.
+Thus, many aquarists prefer fish that eat Aiptasia for control.
 Biological control is generally carried out through predation—the control organism actually targets and consumes the pest organism while mostly ignoring desirable species.

 The small roster of aiptasia-eating critters includes both fishes and invertebrates.
 On this short list are certain sea slugs, peppermint shrimps and copperband butterflyfish.
 Some forego sea slugs for this purpose because they are expensive and (as totally obligate aiptasia-eaters) starve out when the job is done (or worse, just before it is completely done).
 Peppermint shrimp may not be an option in a tank that houses predatory fish such as many wrasses, hawkfish, lionfish, etc. Many other hobbyists opt to not use the copperband butterflyfish, as it is notoriously delicate in captivity and does not always go after the pest anemones.
 For those who wish to avoid these issues, and also acquire an interesting and amusing fish, the so-called aiptasia-eating filefish (Acreichthys tomentosus) is an excellent choice.
 Also known by the common names bristletail filefish and matted leatherjacket, it can also be used to control the similarly despised majano anemones.
 By some reports, it can also be used to reduce populations of bristleworms.